Kinzie Hansen: College career

 During her senior year in 2023, she appeared in 49 games, with 44 starts at catcher or designated player after missing the first two weeks of the season due to injury.
 She finished the season with a .409 batting average, seven doubles, one triple, 13 home runs and 57 RBI.
 Her average of 1.16 RBIs per game ranked seventh in the country.
 Defensively she had a .993 fielding percentage with 268 putouts and nine assists to just two errors and was named the Johnny Bench Award winner.
 During game two of the Norman Super Regional at the 2023 NCAA Division I softball tournament, she hit a game-tying three-run home run in the seventh inning against Clemson to help Oklahoma advance to the Women's College World Series.
 During the 2023 Women's College World Series she hit .357 with a double, home run and four RBIs, to help Oklahoma win their third consecutive national championship.
 She was subsequently named to the All-tournament Team.

 During her graduate student year in 2024, she appeared in 58 games, with 55 starts at catcher or designated player.
 She finished the season with a .400 batting average, nine doubles, 11 home runs and 41 RBI.
 Defensively she had a .990 fielding percentage with 282 putouts and 24 assists to just three errors and was named a unanimous All-Big 12 first team selection and Big 12 Defensive Player of the Year.
 During the 2024 Women's College World Series she had three hits with a double, home run, two RBIs, and three runs scored to help Oklahoma win their fourth consecutive national championship.
 She was subsequently named to the All-tournament Team.

 Professional career

 On June 17, 2024, Hansen signed with the Oklahoma City Spark of the AFP.
+On December 1, 2025, she was drafted second overall by the Oklahoma City Spark in the AUSL allocation draft.